 What are some of your favourite products in the range?

 David de Rothschild: The Marula Head-To-Toe Nourishment Oil and the Traveller’s Protection Balm – both are part of my essential go to products.
 100% profits from the Marula Head to Toe Nourishment Oil goes to Sculpt the Future Foundation.

 What do you love most about travelling?
 Which places do you find yourself visiting again and again?

-Travel is the best form of education, it gives you a fresh perspective.
-I try not to visit the same places over again – too many new and exciting places to explore!
+David de Rothschild: Travel is the best form of education, it gives you a fresh perspective.
+I try not to visit the same places over again.
+There are too many new and exciting places to explore!

 You’ve spent some time in the Ecuadorian rainforest, documenting the damage international oil companies had caused by drilling the vast oil reserves.
 Have you presented your findings to any major governments or NGOs that are in a position to take action?

-We have always tried to stir up conversations that need to be had.
-When it comes to environmental issues, most governments know all the issues; they often just don’t act unless they feel the pressure to do so.
-That pressure comes from empowering people with information to make informed choices; this is where we find the most traction is gained and where I will keep focusing.
+David de Rothschild: We have always tried to stir up conversations that need to be had.
+When it comes to environmental issues, most governments know all the issues.
+They often just don’t act unless they feel the pressure to do so.
+That pressure comes from empowering people with information to make informed choices.
+This is where we find the most traction is gained and where I will keep focusing.

 Finally – when it comes to the future of the planet, are you an optimist or pessimist?

 David de Rothschild: I am a pessimistic optimist.
 Time isn’t on our side!